3. Significant accounting policies

 Fee and Commission income are recognised as income when due, except in cases where the Bank is uncertain of its ultimate collection.

 Bank Guarantee commission and commission on letter of credit, and locker rent are recognised on a straight- line basis over the period of contract.
-Interest Income on deposits / investments is recognised on a time proportion basis taking into account the amount outstanding and the rate applicable.
+Interest Income on deposits/investments is recognized on a time proportion basis taking into account the amount outstanding and the rate applicable.
 Income on discounted instruments is recognised over the tenor of the instruments on a straight line basis.

 Dividend income, if any, is accounted for, when the right to receive the same is established.

-Amounts recovered against debts written off in earlier years and provisions no longer considered necessary in the context of the current status of the borrower are recognised in the Profit and Loss Account.
+Amounts recovered against debts written off in earlier years and provisions no longer considered necessary in the context of the current status of the borrower are recognized in the Profit and Loss Account.

-Employee benefits include provident fund, gratuity and compensated absences.
+Employee benefits include provident fund, National Pension Scheme, gratuity and compensated absences.

 Defined contribution plan: